Sample Report

 Item 3 — Active Litigation Including Consumer Class Action

-Three pending cases include a consumer class action (Chambers v.
+Consumer class action (Chambers v.
 AAMCO) alleging fraud related to salvaged transmissions.
-A franchisee counterclaim alleges misrepresentation by AAMCO.
+Franchisee counterclaim alleges misrepresentation.

 Item 21 — Private Equity Ownership (Icahn Enterprises)